michalisfot/message-processing-system/README.md

 docker-compose up -d
 docker-compose run php composer install
 ```
-Run the following comand to publish 1 message to the exchange:<br/>
+Run the following command to publish 1 message to the exchange:<br/>
 `docker-compose run php bin/console publish-message 1`<br/>

-Run the following comand to consume 1 message from the queue and store it into the database:<br/>
+Run the following command to consume 1 message from the queue and store it into the database:<br/>
 `docker-compose run php bin/console consume-message 1`

+Run the following command to start consuming messages from the queue and store them into the database, until you stop the service:<br/>
+`docker-compose run php bin/console rabbitmq:consumer consume`

 Stop the containers:</br>
 `docker-compose down`